This article will explain how to charge your batteries in the field, in case you are running low on batteries and your project is not yet complete.

 Where and how should I connect the cables?

-While charging, make sure that all of the other devices in the vehicle are turned off, radio, wipers, etc.
+While charging, make sure that all of the other devices in the vehicle are turned off, i.e., radio, windshield wipers, etc.

 Turn on your vehicle, and don’t turn it off until your batteries are fully charged.

-Make sure that your charger and batteries are on a flat surface so that they don’t slip during the charging and cause an undesired contact between the wires that can cause a short circuit.
+Make sure that your charger and batteries are on a flat surface so that they don’t slip during the charging and cause accidental contact between wires that could cause a short circuit.